 - Make sure you complete all the necessary pages.

 - Once you have filed a self assessment tax return online, HMRC will send you a notification each year rather than the paper self assessment forms.

 HMRC must receive your tax return by the fixed filing date

 - The fixed filing date for online submissions is 31 January.

 - The deadline for paper tax returns is 31 October, but you should allow a few days for postal delays.

-- If you return your completed form online, HMRC will calculate any tax due automatically and inform you of the amount immediately.
+- If you return your completed form online, HMRC will calculate any tax due automatically.
+Your final tax calculation will be available online within 72 hours.

-- If you fail to submit your tax return on time, you will incur a fine of £100.
-There are additional fines for returns which are filed more than three months late and the fines increase again after 6 and 12 months if still not submitted.
+- If you miss the deadline, you will incur a fine of £100.
+There are additional fines for returns which are filed more than three months late.
+The fines increase again after six and 12 months.

 You must pay your tax on time

 You must keep detailed records to support the information in your tax return